-- For RDSR, RDSR1, RDSR2, FAST_READ and READ4, the shifted-in instruction sequence is followed by a data-out sequence.
-After any bit of data being shifted out, the SS can be high. - For CIPHER_INIT, PP and PP4, the SS must go high exactly at the 4th byte (32bits) boundary or the value will not be stored. - For WRSR2 the SS must go high exactly at the 1st byte (8 bits) boundary; otherwise, the value will not be stored.
+For RDSR, RDSR1, RDSR2, FAST_READ, and READ4, the shifted-in instruction sequence is followed by a data-out sequence.
+After any bit of data being shifted out, the SS can be high.

+For CIPHER_INIT, PP, and PP4, the SS must go high exactly at the 4th byte (32 bits) boundary or the value will not be stored.

+For WRSR2, the SS must go high exactly at the 1st byte (8 bits) boundary or the value will not be stored.